terraform-ibm-modules/terraform-ibm-powervs-sap/README.md

 - Creates and configures multiple PowerVS instances for SAP NetWeaver that are based on best practices.
 - Creates and configures one optional PowerVS instance that can be used for sharing SAP files between other system instances.
 - Connects all created PowerVS instances to a proxy server that is specified by IP address or hostname.
-- Optionally connects all created PowerVS instances to an NTP server nd DNS forwarder that are specified by IP address or hostname.
+- Optionally connects all created PowerVS instances to an NTP server and DNS forwarder that are specified by IP address or hostname.
 - Optionally configures a shared NFS directory on all created PowerVS instances.
 The directory is provided by an NFS server that is specified by IP address or hostname.

 The following limitations apply to the module: